"Lose 30 pounds in 30 days!"

 You can use the Nutrition Facts label

-For more tips on healthy eating, see the Resources section for helpful links to federally approved dietary guidelines and ChooseMyPlate.
+For more tips on healthy eating, see the For More Information section for helpful links to federally approved dietary guidelines and ChooseMyPlate.

 Figure 1.
 Nutrition Facts Label